-Gifts are free or discounted items or services and any item or service that would generally be seen by the public as a gift.
+A gift is a free or discounted item or service and any item or service that would generally be seen by the public as a gift.
 These include items of high value (e.g. artwork, jewellery, or expensive pens), low value (e.g. small bunch of flowers), consumables (e.g. chocolates) and services (e.g. painting and repairs).
 Fundraising by public sector organisations that is consistent with relevant legislation and any government policy is not prohibited under the minimum accountabilities.